-In May 2022, Moody's Investors Service, Fitch Ratings, Kroll Bond Rating Agency, S&P Global Ratings affirmed the Water System's bond rating of Aa2, AA, AA+, and AA+, respectively.
-The Kroll Bond Rating Agency Water System bond rating of AA+ was assigned in August 2020.
+In May 2023, Moody's Investors Service, Fitch Ratings, and S&P Global Ratings affirmed the Water System's bond rating of Aa2, AA, and AA+, respectively.
+In May 2022, Kroll Bond Rating Agency affirmed the Water System's bond rating of AA+.
+The Water System maintained each of their respective bond ratings as of June 30, 2023.

 The Master Bond Resolution allows for parity debt to be issued as long as the Water System's adjusted net income for the applicable calculation period is at least 1.25 times the maximum annual adjusted debt service.
 The debt service coverage ratio is computed by taking operating revenue less operating expense excluding depreciation expense to calculate net revenue.
 Net revenue is then divided by the current debt service.
-The Water System debt service coverage for fiscal year 2021-2022 was 1.84.
+The Water System debt service coverage for fiscal year 2022-2023 was 1.94.